DoravirineBrand Name: Pifeltro Other Names: DOR Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 Doravirine is a prescription medicine approved by the U.S.

-Doravirine belongs to a class of HIV medicines called non- inhibitors (NNRTIs).
+Doravirine belongs to a group of HIV drugs called non- inhibitors (NNRTIs).
 NNRTIs attach to and block an HIV called reverse transcriptase.
 By blocking reverse transcriptase, NNRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 What should I tell my health care provider before taking doravirine?